Managing Toxic Body Burden Part 2: How to Protect Yourself

 Allow new items to off-gas outside before bring them in your home.
 Think of items that have that "new" smell or remind you of perfume (usually that perfume is fungicide).
 This goes for anything you buy in a box (especially if it's plastic), furniture, anything painted, stained, or finished.

 Avoid scented candles, air fresheners, or any chemicals in a spray can as these are normally endocrine disruptors and chemicals you don't want in your lungs and entering blood stream.
-Instead, put out baking soda in a bowl or charcoal bags to absorb unpleasant smells and unscented beeswax candles (like these) or a high quality air filter to purify the air.

 Open your windows as much as possible to let in fresh air!
 Remember, your home itself (the walls, flooring, furnishings, etc.) are all off-gassing constantly.
 Because of this, indoor air is often more polluted that outdoor air.
 Don't we always feel better after going outside and breathing in fresh air?
 Let the air in as much as weather permits.